Genetic and Cytogenetic Assessment of British nuclear test veterans and their families

 The British Government undertook a series of atmospheric nuclear weapons tests at various sites in Australia and the South Pacific between 1952 and 1958.
 Associated with these tests was an experimental programme in which radioactivity was dispersed into the environment.
 This programme ended in 1963 although operations continued through to 1967.
 Additionally, UK personnel participated in a series of American tests based at Christmas Island in 1962.
 It is estimated that over 20,000 UK servicemen participated in at least one of these British and American tests.

 An ongoing concern within the nuclear test community has been whether veterans of these programmes could have received sufficient radiation exposure to cause genetic damage in them.
 This concern extends to whether they might also have passed on genetic alterations to their children, thereby potentially affecting their family’s health.
 Genetic damage can increase the risk of developing various diseases such as cancer, however of the studies carried out to date, no clear link between participation at nuclear test sites and increased mortality (death) or cancer occurrence relative to control populations, has been found (Muirhead et al. 2004, Darby et al. 1988b, Darby et al. 1993, Kendall et al. 2004).
 Reports of an increased incidence of miscarriage and genetic disorders in children of nuclear test veterans are largely anecdotal.

 (1) estimating radiation dose (dosimetry).

 (2) estimating type (or quality) of radiation exposure e.g. alpha-particle or gamma-ray exposure.

 (3) determining the occurrence of any genomic instability.

-We will use these research cytogenetic tests to examine for any differences between the test and control populations.
+We are using these research cytogenetic tests to examine for any differences between the test and control populations.

 Whole genome sequence analysis

 DNA is being extracted from whole blood samples and processed by a technqiue called whole genome sequencing to estimate the relative proportions of mutated DNA detected in test and control populations.
-This is being analysed using a range of bioinformatics tools to identify and characterise the spectra (type) of any newly arising mutations which are found in the child’s DNA sequence and using a range of bioinformatics tools, will question the potential impact of any identified mutations.
+This is being analysed using a range of bioinformatics tools to identify and characterise the spectra (type) of any newly arising mutations which are found in the child’s DNA sequence.
 This work will allow us to estimate the effects of any paternal (from the father) exposure on mutations induced in the human germline.